Sen. Rand Paul’s neighbor pleads not guilty in attack

 BOWLING GREEN, Ky.
-(AP) — U.S. Sen. Rand Paul’s longtime neighbor pleaded not guilty Thursday to charges that he assaulted the Kentucky Republican while he was mowing his lawn.
+(AP) — U.S. Sen. Rand Paul’s longtime neighbor pleaded not guilty Thursday to charges that he assaulted the Kentucky Republican while the senator was mowing his lawn.

 Rene Boucher only spoke to reply “yes sir” to a judge during a brief arraignment.
 He showed no emotion and kept his head down.
 Boucher faces up to a year in jail if convicted of fourth-degree assault.